sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 * I feel nostalgic after not using them for a while.
 Maybe because other software did not provide that.
 * You don't feel there is an improvement needed.
 The problem-solving opportunities of improvement don't happen.
 Sometimes, whatever you imagine, you can find ways to do it.
 * Are examples that are ready in my mind ans examples for people to show possibility of writing good code.
+* Has to be non "bloated"!
+Example [here](https://gearspace.com/board/music-computers/395573-cool-edit-pro-2-1-appreciation.html).

 Perfect software are not too many to list.